devonzuegel/fiesta/README.md

 ## Comparative Analysis with Google Translate
 1) The first sentence the big difference between our output and Google translate output is lack of a good translation of the verb exigirlo.
 Neither seems like a good tranlslaiton, but Google does a slightly better job beucase they translate the verb.
-2/ Our translation didn't properly swap adjective and noun "republican representatives" while Google did, additionally our ver translation is not as good as Google's.
+2/ Our translation didn’t properly swap adjective and noun “republican representatives” while Google did, additionally our ver translation is not as good as Google’s.
-3)The error in this sentence stems from the fact that our translator doesn't deal with spanish verbs properly.
-In this instance, it seems like Google tranlsation was more effective becuase the verb translation included the subject "yo", while our tranlation did not.
+3)The error in this sentence stems from the fact that our translator doesn’t deal with spanish verbs properly.
+In this instance, it seems like Google tranlsation was more effective because the verb translation included the subject “yo”, while our tranlation did not.
-4)Once again, the Google tranlsation is preferred becuase our translation uses more awkward language. "five adolescent of between ten and 15 years" is much less natural sounding than "five boys aged between ten and 15 years."
+4)Once again, the Google tranlsation is preferred because our translation uses more awkward language. “five adolescent of between ten and 15 years” is much less natural sounding than “five boys aged between ten and 15 years.”
-5) This sentence Google's translation is preferred because it generally makes more sense.
-Specifically, "immediately" is a better translation than "of immediate".
+5) This sentence Google’s translation is preferred because it generally makes more sense.
+Specifically, “immediately” is a better translation than “of immediate”.

 ####Spanish Sentences
 1) El Estado de Indiana, fue, el primero, en exigirlo.